informatica752/sanpetronio/conclusion.md

 ## 📍 Final Reflections

-•	**The Importance of Benchmarking:** Comparing our work with the Basilica di San Francesco in Arezzo was essential to understand the correct structure of the ArCo ontology.
+•	**The Importance of Benchmarking:** Comparing our project on the Basilica di San Petronio with the Basilica di San Francesco in Arezzo was a fundamental step for our team.
+Because the ArCo ontology is complex and includes many different modules, it is easy to get lost when looking at a monument from scratch.
+By using this well-documented church as a guide, we could easily see what information was missing for our main topic.
+This strategy taught us that in semantic web projects, looking at how similar entities are already modeled is the best way to avoid mistakes and follow the correct standards.

-•	**Human-in-the-Loop** Our experience with image discrepancies and complex RDF triples proved that AI is a great assistant, but human supervision is necessary to correct errors and make methodological decisions.
+•	**Human-in-the-Loop** Our experience with Gemini and ChatGPT showed us both the power and the limitations of Large Language Models.
+AI was incredibly helpful for writing code quickly, but it cannot work completely alone in cultural heritage projects.
+When the models gave us conflicting images for the Basilica or made mistakes with complex data like tickets and contacts, we realized that human judgment is irreplaceable.
+We had to act as supervisors, checking every detail against official documents to make sure the final data was true, logical, and accurate.

-•	**Semantic Contribution:** The final RDF triples we produced in Turtle syntax successfully fill the gaps regarding the Basilica di San Petronio, making its digital documentation more complete.
+•	**Semantic Contribution:** Ultimately, the most rewarding part of this project was filling real data gaps for the Basilica di San Petronio.
+By generating precise RDF triples in Turtle syntax according to ArCo standards, we created structured data that is ready to be integrated into the semantic web.
+This contribution helps make digital cultural heritage more complete and accessible for everyone.